tri170391/webRTC-test/INSTRUCTIONS.md

 #Instructions

+## Requirements:
+The amount of lines of code required by this test is small, although there might be interesting edge-cases to deal with. the quality must be your main concern when answering this test : the code **must** be **production-ready**.

 ## Questions:

 ### 1. Create a peer to peer application that allows several peers to send message to each other: